In this post I show how to upcycle old jeans and what you can make with just one pair.

-I realize that you might not have a stash of old jeans to repurpose but just one pair.
+I realize you might not have a stash of old jeans to repurpose but just one pair.

-Or they might, just no longer be fashionable and have seen better days!
+Or they might just no longer be fashionable and have seen better days!

 I will show you how to take apart and deconstruct a pair of jeans into different parts to upcycle.
-There is a lot more you can make out of a pair of jeans than just bags and cut-off shorts!
+There is more you can make out of a pair of jeans than just bags and cut-off shorts!

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need And Where To Start

-I just use two main tools when taking apart an old pair of jeans to upcycle.
+I use two main tools when taking apart an old pair of jeans to upcycle.
 And that is a good pair of sharp fabric scissors and a seam ripper.

 1. Upcycling the Jeans Waistband

 The waistband on a pair of jeans is often the thickest part.
-This is because it is constructed of two layers of denim stitched together, sometimes with a piece of fabric sandwiched in between them.
+This is because it is constructed of two layers of denim stitched together, sometimes with a piece of fabric sandwiched between them.

 The belt loops are attached to both the waistband and the main part of the jeans.
 Before removing the waistband, you will need to use a seam ripper to remove the belt loops from the waistband.